kevinnytech/alx-higher_level_programming/0x0B-python-input_output/README.md

 Task on 0x0B-python-input_output

-Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+ADest the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
 Why Python programming is awesome